Altinn/altinn-broker/README.md

 ### Authorization

 For the time being, we have not implemented proper authorization.
 Any JWT token with a "sub" claim can be used (see jwt.io to make one).
+There is a dummy token in the Postman collection that can be used.